Gwen Stefani Rocks Out In Tiny Glitter Shorts & Fishnet Stockings On Instagram

 The “What You Waiting For?” singer wore her platinum blond locks pulled back into a knotted ponytail behind her head and styled in straight strands.
 She accessorized her look with some sparkling earrings and a full face of makeup.

-Gwen opted to keep her shimmering style in tact with some metallic eye shadow, which she emphasized with her defined brows, long lashes, and black eyeliner.
+Gwen opted to keep her shimmering style intact with some metallic eye shadow, which she emphasized with her defined brows, long lashes, and black eyeliner.
 The singer also wore pink blush on her cheeks and her signature red lip to complete the glam look.

 In the caption of the photo, Gwen reveals that she’s stunned that her “Just A Girl” residency in Las Vegas has only one show left in 2019, and asked her fans to come ready to rock the house for the final performance of the year.